vibeauratech/nuelwebstore/README.md

-This website was built with react, redux, strapi{headless cms} and strpe API for payment.
+This website was built with react, redux, strapi{headless cms} and stripe API for payment.